- Vanilla Bean Cafe Business Partnership

 coffee table area (taken out when locally and nationally-accomplished

-folk, blues and country musicians play on the weekends; fok cult figure
+folk, blues and country musicians play on the weekends; folk music cult figure

 Geoff Muldaur and the hugely-talented Lori McKenna have played here)

 and a fish tank with plenty of interesting fish.
 Outside is a patio

 area, perfect for dining in the spring, summer and fall.
 In the back of